 While the concept of FAR may seem straightforward, where the higher it is, the better it is for land values, it’s a bit more complicated than that.
 This is because it can both raise and lower the value of land at the same time.
 For instance, if a property is valuable due to its high Far value, it can reduce the value of land next to it because its future building construction can block the view of the neighboring land.
 So it is important to keep in mind not just the property you’re interested in, but also the land around it and their FAR values.

 High FAR properties New York City

 If you’re looking to purchase an investment property in NYC, there are plenty of listings on the market with high FAR.
-Here are just a few properties currently on the market that could be a great investment!
+Any of these properties currently on the market could be a great investment!